 Preparing a Simple Meal

-Preparing a simple meal is another necessary life skill that should be taught at an early age.
+Preparing a simple meal is another necessary life skill that should be taught at an early age and it’s important that they know they can have fun while cooking.
 Start them early because even preschoolers can handle spooning yogurt into their bowls or spreading peanut butter on bread.
 When your child can understand how to handle the heat in the kitchen, then it is the time to show more complicated dishes.
 Teach them how to make pancakes, pizza, and their favorite pasta dishes.
 Even allowing them to hang out and observe as you cook is an educational experience all in itself.

 Helping them Figure Out a Needle

 In their tween years, it is critical that your child can understand the value of a needle and learn how it works.
 One vital skill that all children must learn is how to mend their own clothes.
 Just because your shirt has a small hole doesn’t mean it will now be thrown away.
 Teach them the value of repairing their belongings because this will motivate them to take better care of their own things.

 It is so easy to freak out at the mere sight of blood.
 Teaching your children how to calm down and treat a wound, so like you, they won’t over-react and panic upon seeing simple scrapes and abrasions.
 If you go through the process out loud of what needs to be done as you’re applying ointment, this will even serve as a distraction for your child to keep him from thinking of the pain.
 Explain how to apply pressure until the bleeding stops, disinfect with a solution, put antibiotic ointment, and then apply a band-aid.